-Amendment 46 (Private Recreational Permitting)

-Staff Lead: John Hadley
+Amendment 46 (Private Recreational Permitting) Staff Lead: John Hadley

 Purpose of the Amendment: Address deficiencies in recreational data through the creation of a permit requirement for private recreational vessels or anglers.
-Additionally, consider establishing an education component to encourage best fishing practices and reduce discard mortality in the snapper grouper fishery.
+Additionally, considers establishing an education component to encourage best fishing practices that help reduce discard mortality in the snapper grouper fishery.

-Action Summary: This amendment will investigate establishing a permit and education requirement for anglers to participate in the recreational snapper grouper fishery.
+Action Summary: This amendment considers establishing a permit and education requirement for anglers to participate in the recreational snapper grouper fishery.

-Most recent document: March 2023 decision document
+Most recent document: June 2023 decision document.

-Development Level: Scoping conducted and amendment being developed.
+Development Level: Scoping has been conducted and amendment is being developed.

-- November 2020: suspended work on the amendment (which was initiated in 2017) and directed staff to convene a workgroup to explore approaches for a private recreational permit and reporting requirements in the South Atlantic region.
-The workgroup convened three times during 2021. - December 2021: requested that discussion on this amendment be added to the March 2022 agenda. - March 2022: reviewed background information, recommendations from the workgroup, and directed staff to assemble candidates for an ad hoc advisory panel (AP) to be selected in June 2022. - June 2022: Ad hoc AP appointed - August 2022: AP convened - September 2022: Council directed to reconvene the AP prior to the December 2022 meeting. - November 2022: AP convened - December 2022: Removed consideration of reporting requirement, included consideration of an education component, and approved for scoping. - Jan/Feb 2023: scoping hearings (Jan 30 and Feb 6 via webinar) - March 2023: reviewed scoping comments.
+- Key Events: - November 2020: suspended work on the amendment (which was initiated in 2017) and directed staff to convene a workgroup to explore approaches for a private recreational permit and reporting requirements in the South Atlantic region.
+The workgroup convened three times during 2021. - December 2021: requested that discussion on this amendment be added to the March 2022 agenda. - March 2022: reviewed background information, recommendations from the workgroup, and directed staff to assemble candidates for an ad hoc advisory panel (AP) to be selected in June 2022. - June 2022: Ad hoc AP appointed.
+AP met August 2022. - September 2022: Council directed to reconvene the AP prior to the December 2022 meeting.
+AP met November 2022. - December 2022: Removed consideration of reporting requirement, included consideration of an education component, and approved for scoping. - Jan/Feb 2023: Scoping hearings (Jan 30 and Feb 6 via webinar) - March 2023: Reviewed scoping comments and revised amendment.
+AP met May 2023. - June 2023: Reviewed AP comments and revised amendment.
+Approved purpose and need statements and revised actions for inclusion in the amendment.